 Westburn School runs the Specialist Music Programme (SMP) for students between years 5-8.
-Auditions are held every August (or by appointment), and successful applicants living outside of the Westburn School enrolment zone are exempt from zoning restrictions.
+Auditions are held every August, and successful applicants living outside of the Westburn School enrolment zone are exempt from zoning restrictions.
 Students in the programme are required to pay an SMP fee in addition to normal school fees.

 Enrichment Classes and Chamber Groups

 Starting midway through term one, these are held each Wednesday from 1:15pm – 3:15pm in the music room at Westburn School.
 During this time students study specialised topics such as the history of music, composition, theory, aural, movement and music, and experience a variety of different styles of music.
 Students also attend chamber group rehearsals during these sessions; specialist teachers/musicians assist to tutor and prepare the students for performance at two appraisal concerts in which all SMP students perform as soloists, and as a member of a chamber group.